BMW Club and Ring Taxi

 The club invited Mike back again in 2011 when 5-series cars were featured in the BMW corral.
 The M5 Ring Taxi was a natural fit and the success of Mike’s efforts grew.
 The Chapter discovered that guests would gladly pay for a ride with Mike and the combined efforts resulted in an increased donation for the charities the second year.
 Since then, Mike has been back every year and his charity laps have become one of the most talked-about events at the PVGP.
 Although the original Ring Taxi has since been retired, Mike always brings a newly released performance car or even a pre-production car each year which generates extra excitement among the BMW enthusiasts.

 In light of all he has done for the PVGP, we wanted to share a little bit more about this special volunteer.
 We caught up with Mike during this year’s One Lap of America event which stopped at Pitt Race in early May.
 As always Mike was willing to share a few moments of his time before jumping into his BMW and turning fast laps.
-The event was Mike’s 8th One Lap event.
+The event was Mike’s eigth One Lap event.
 Mike was co-driving a new Performance Center M2 with Steve Maguire.
 After their run at Pitt Race, Mike and Steve were off to Palmer, MA, 554 miles distant for the next track event.
-For the record, the team finished 10th overall in this year’s event against much more powerful cars.
+For the record, the team finished in tenth place overall against much more powerful cars.
 Mike’s people-oriented personality comes through as he says the best thing about the weeklong One-Lap event is the time he gets to spend with friends.

 Mike was a successful businessman with an interest for racing.
 For many years, he raced sports cars, GT cars, and sports racers in SCCA National competition.
 He was also a driving instructor for various car clubs.
 While the BMW Performance Center was under construction in South Carolina, Mike drove into the facility one day and introduced himself as a racer, driving instructor and public relations specialist.
 Mike was soon hired as a part-time instructor at the facility.
 Mike says his wife always knew the days he was working at the track due to the huge smile on his face at sunrise.
 After three years of part-time work, Mike sold his business and became a full-time driving instructor.